Latest Meta Analysis

 Here is a collection of common techniques used by top Players to gain the edge in PVP battles.

 Movement options in Dragon Ball Legends are surprisingly multifaceted.
-Usage of movements techniques is integral to maintaining advantage.
+The correct usage of movement techniques is integral to maintaining advantage.

 When in a Dash, Fighters can still Vanish and can transition into a Tacke at mid range.
 Reaching mid range before Vanishing allows for easy Combo opportunities, as no matter what card is Vanished, a Fighter will have enough time to begin a Combo before the opponent is able to act again.
 This technique is especially useful as a bait tool against enemies with Counters, such as SP Angry Goku BLU.

-Dashing Backwards is generally outclassed by drifting as a way to gain distance, but it can be used in certain scenarios.
-If an opponent has a tendency to Tap Punch after Ki Blast Cancelling, Back-Dashing preemptively can be useful, as it sets up a prime punish opportunity against an enemy Fighter locked into a Tap Punch Combo.
+Dashing Backwards is generally outclassed by drifting as a way to gain distance, but it can be used to great effect in certain scenarios.
+If an opponent has a tendency to Tap Punch after Ki Blast Cancelling, Dashing Backwards preemptively can be useful, as it sets up a prime punish opportunity against an enemy Fighter locked into a Tap Punch Combo.

 All that being said, Tackle is not without its disadvantages.
-Tackle has a distinct animation so it is predictable by observant opponents, so it is best to use it when they are off guard, mainly when they are in the first half of a Side-step animation.
+Tackle has a distinct animation so it is predictable by observant opponents; it is best to use it when they are off guard, mainly when they are in the first half of a Side-step animation.
 Tackle can also be overwritten by a Strike Arts Card even if it is initiated nearly a full Timer Count before-hand, as it cannot knock opponents out of Strike Arts start-up.

 There are a few ways to optimally Combo when an opening is secured.
 Because the optimal method of Comboing depends largely on the Fighter performing the Combo, it is important to know each method.